Shoulder instability

 Non-surgical treatment

-The right approach depends on age, sport, occupation, the number of instability episodes, imaging findings and the level of confidence the patient needs in the shoulder.
+The right approach depends on age, sport, occupation, the number of instability episodes, direction of instability, imaging findings and the level of confidence the patient needs in the shoulder.

 Surgical treatment